How can I upload inventory if I have more than one POS, WMS, or other sources of truth for inventory?

 • Update inventory endpoint(POST/v3/inventories/action/find-and-update): Updates counter quantity and other inventory details.

 fabric’s REST APIs are protected with OpenID Connect (OIDC) and the identity introspector mechanism.
 In OIDC, identity information is communicated using JSON Web Tokens (JWTs).
 The data in fabric is stored in both MongoDB and S3.
 The MongoDB data is isolated per tenant in fabric Orders (also called OMS).
-You must create an AWS Config rule to ensure that the AWS S3 Bucket does not have public access.
-For example, one should not be able to run the following command:
+You must create an AWS configuration rule to ensure that the AWS S3 Bucket doesn’t have public access.
+For example, one shouldn’t be able to run the following command:

 curl <https://inventory-oms-refresher-prod01.s3.amazonaws.com/chicosprod/export/store/FabricStoreInventorySync_CHO_2023-06-15T08-31-00-827090592Z.csv>